luzvanderemilcar/ui-popup-test/csv-readerjs/README.md

-## CSV Reader- Javascript
+## CSV Reader - Javascript
 ____
-This module is intended to help manipulate cs file content
+This module is intended to help manipulate csv file content